2024 Relocation Guide (part 5): Real Estate Financing in Mexico for U.S & Canadian Investors

 Understanding Closing Costs

-• around $15 for a non-encumbrance certificate from the Land Registry Office
+• $15 for a non-encumbrance certificate

-• approximately $30 for two instances of preventative notice advice
+• $30 for preventative notice advice

-• Land Registry Office registration fees range from 0.5% to 1.0%
+• Land Registry fees (0.5% to 1.0%)

 Tips for Successfully Financing Mexican Real Estate